A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform: Methodology

-Proper Orthogonal Decomposition (POD) is the most widely used technique to compress the solution manifold of a variety of problems like the unsteady Navier-Stokes equations, and has been applied ubiquitously in ROM research during the past decades.
+Proper Orthogonal Decomposition (POD) is the most widely used technique to compress the solution manifold of a variety of problems like the unsteady Navier-Stokes equations and it has been applied ubiquitously in MOR research during the past decades.
 The method dates back to the work of \textit{Pearson} \cite{pearson_liii_1901}, with POD first being applied to turbulent flows by \textit{Lumley} in 1967 \cite{lumley_structure_1967}.
-POD is closely related to methods in other areas of mathematics e.g., principal component analysis (PCA) in statistical analysis \cite{jolliffe_principal_2016} and the Karhunen–Loève expansion in stochastic modelling \cite{cho_karhunenloeve_2013}.
+POD is closely related to methods in other areas of mathematics, e.g., principal component analysis (PCA) in statistical analysis \cite{jolliffe_principal_2016} and the Karhunen–Loève expansion in stochastic modelling \cite{cho_karhunenloeve_2013}.
 POD is a technique for computing an orthonormal reduced basis for a given set of experimental, theoretical or computational data.
-Specifically, the POD basis is obtained performing the singular value decomposition of the snapshots' matrix, which is assembled with sampled data at distinct time instances (`snapshots').
+Specifically, the POD basis is obtained by performing the singular value decomposition of the snapshot matrix, assembled with sampled data at distinct time or parameter instances (`snapshots') since POD is not only for time-dependent but also for parameter-dependent problems.
 The computation is described for the example solution $\mathbf{u}(\mathbf{x},t)$, for $\mathbf{x}\in\mathbb{R}^3$ and $0\leq t\leq T$.
-Decomposing into a time-averaged base solution and sum of POD modes taken, along with their time-dependent coefficients.
 The numerical implementation for the computation of the POD in this work is handled by the python package \textit{EZyRB} \cite{demo_ezyrb_2018}.

-SVD is a way to obtain POD of a dynamical system when given a sequence of data snapshots at various time instances.
-First, we seek an approximation to the solution $\mathbf{u}(\mathbf{x},t)$ by the sum of a base stationary flow $\mathbf{\bar{u}}$ and a linear combination of spatial modes $\Psi_i(\mathbf{x})$ and temporal coefficients $a_i(t)$ for a chosen $i=1,\dots,N_r$.
+SVD is a way to obtain the POD of a dynamical system when given a sequence of data snapshots at various time instances.
+First, we seek an approximation to the solution $\mathbf{u}(\mathbf{x},t)$ as a linear combination of spatial modes $\Psi_i(\mathbf{x})$ and temporal coefficients $a_i(t)$ for $i=1,\dots,N_r$.
 That is,